shivamgcodes/Pruning-via-Merging/README.md

 - **Embeddings Directory:** Contains pickled files of embedded activations for each layer.
 - **Fusion Info Directory:** Stores logs detailing the fusion process.
 - **Merged Weights Directory:** Holds the fused model's configuration and the `pytorch_model.bin` file.
+- Note: To obtain the final weight, you also need to update the weight index configuration file.
+If you do not update the configuration file, the weights that do not exist in the index will be randomly initialized, causing problems

 **Example Structure:**